Skip to main content

 What is secured credit?

 Secured credit is how much you have in your Atlas Deposit Account.
-If you add $500 to your Atlas Deposit Account, your Spend Power goes up by $500.
+If you add $500 to your Atlas Deposit Account, your Spend Power and Available to Spend go up by $500.

 What is unsecured credit?